Hubert Davis

-Hubert Ira Davis Jr. (born May 17, 1970) is an American college basketball coach and former professional player who is the head coach of the North Carolina Tar Heels men's team.
+Hubert Ira Davis Jr. (born May 17, 1970) is a former professional basketball player and former head basketball coach of the North Carolina Tar Heels men's team.
 Before his coaching career, Davis played for North Carolina from 1988 to 1992 and in the National Basketball Association (NBA) for the New York Knicks, Toronto Raptors, Dallas Mavericks, Washington Wizards, Detroit Pistons, and New Jersey Nets from 1992 to 2004.
-He holds the franchise single-season and career three-point field goal shooting percentage records for both the Knicks and the Mavericks.
+He holds the franchise single-season and career three-point field goal shooting percentage records for the Knicks.
 He is the nephew of Walter Davis, another former Tar Heel and NBA player.

 Davis served as an assistant coach for the Tar Heels from 2012 until his elevation to head coach in 2021 following the retirement of Roy Williams.
+He was fired following the 2025–26 season.

 Early life and education

 Davis attended Lake Braddock Secondary School in Burke, Virginia, averaging 28.0 points per game his senior year.
 He went on to the University of North Carolina, where he holds the record for the highest career three-point percentage in school history.
 In his junior year, he helped lead the team to its first Final Four appearance since winning the national championship in 1982.
 Davis graduated in 1992 with a degree in Criminal Justice, after averaging 21.4 points per game in his senior season.